olisheldon/olisheldon.github.io/_projects/adventofcode23/day_14.md

 ### Software Engineering

-There is lots of repeated code in the algorithms for tilting in the ordinal directions.
+There is lots of repeated code in the algorithms for tilting in the cardinal directions.
 This could be greatly simplified, perhaps by exploiting the symmetry of tilting. i.e. You can tilt a 2D array in the southernly direction using a northernly algorithm by reversing the array.